 God's Partisans Are Back

-Monica Duffy Toft, Daniel Philpott, Timothy Shah
+Authors: Monica Duffy Toft Daniel Philpott Timothy Shah

 April 17, 2011

 Authors Monica Duffy Toft, Timothy Shah, and Daniel Philpott criticize secularization theory’s hold on America’s foreign-policy establishment, especially in light of the overthrow of Hosni Mubarak’s regime and the possible ascendancy of the Muslim Brotherhood in Egypt.
 The writers suggest that secularism is a poor analytical tool, and it has proven unable to predict the resurgence of religion’s influence.
-To explain religion’s resurgence, Toft and Shah point to the processes of modernization, democratization, and globalization.
-They conclude that if U.S. foreign-policy makers better understood religion, they would become more adept at working with religious groups to promote democracy, development, and stability.
-The 21st century has presented us with a reality at odds with the one secularization theory promised; as such, we have to build new theories and policy strategies for the religious age we live in, and not the secular age that never came.
+To explain religion’s resurgence, Toft, Philpott, and Shah point to the processes of modernization, democratization, and globalization.
+They conclude that if US foreign-policy makers better understood religion, they would become more adept at working with religious groups to promote democracy, development, and stability.
+The twenty-first century has presented us with a reality at odds with the one secularization theory promised; as such, we have to build new theories and policy strategies for the religious age we live in, and not the secular age that never came.